How To: Set up TLS encryption with Apache Kafka

 properties

-bootstrap.servers <broker_list>
+bootstrap.servers: <broker_list>

-security.protocol TLS
+security.protocol: TLS

-tls.broker.certificate <content_of_cert_file>
+tls.broker.certificate <cert>

 Create a preview job